Jigyasa-tomar/Jigyasa-tomar/README.md

 - 🎨 **Frontend Developer**:Creating intuitive and visually compelling web interfaces that enhance user interaction and satisfaction..
 - 💻 **Languages & Frameworks**: HTML, CSS, JavaScript, Tailwind CSS, React.
 - 🎨 **Design Philosophy:** I believe in creating clean, responsive, and accessible designs that provide an optimal user experience across all devices.
-- 🌱 Always learning and experimenting with new technologies.
+- 🚀 Always exploring new technologies and eager to contribute to innovative projects.
 - 📫 Feel free to reach out via (jigyasatomar3409@gmail.com) or connect with me on [LinkedIn](https://www.linkedin.com/in/jigyasa-tomar).
 - 🤝 Open to collaborations on exciting projects.